Wednesday, 13 November 2024

 The SPEAKER (16:01): I have accepted a statement from the member for Footscray proposing the following matter of public importance for discussion:

-Katie HALL (Footscray) (16:01): I am delighted to move this matter of public importance, because there is no more important matter for the people of Victoria than the dignity of a home.
+Katie HALL (Footscray) (16:01): I am delighted to propose this matter of public importance, because there is no more important matter for the people of Victoria than the dignity of a home.
 I am enormously proud of the data that Victoria is leading the nation in home approvals and building new homes, and of course we are leading the nation with the strongest protection for renters.
 As the Parliamentary Secretary for Housing and as the representative for an electorate with a very high proportion of renters and a very high proportion of younger people living in my community in Melbourne’s inner west, this is crucial.
 This goes to our values as Labor people.
 I think about our commitment as a government to a housing-first approach to policy, because you cannot find a job and you cannot sort out your healthcare needs or your education needs if you do not have access to stable or affordable housing.
-We know that more homes mean more opportunities – more opportunities to live in the places where you want to live or where you aspire for your children to live or your grandchildren to live.
+We know that more homes means more opportunities – more opportunities to live in the places where you want to live or where you aspire for your children to live or your grandchildren to live.
 We are delivering more homes where they are needed most as part of our $6.3 billion investment in social housing.

 I would like to acknowledge the former member for Richmond Richard Wynne, who spent most of his working life trying to support vulnerable people in his community to have access to social housing.
-The former minister Wynne worked tirelessly.
+Former Minister Wynne worked tirelessly.
 He even worked on Fridays, unlike the current member for Richmond.
 It never would have occurred to him to go into the public housing towers, as the current member for Richmond does, and frighten people and spread misinformation and disinformation around our renewal of social housing in Victoria, which again speaks to our values as Labor people.
 We are getting on with it.
 We are getting on with the job of delivering more homes for more Victorians right across Victoria, despite the opposition from those opposite and their friends in the Greens.

 I had the misfortune of being in the chamber earlier today when I heard the Leader of the Opposition speak about housing.
 In his wideranging contribution to the Statute Law Repeals Bill 2024, he was speaking about, without a skerrick of irony, the lack of infrastructure in places like Docklands.
 He was critical of the lack of infrastructure.
 He seems to have forgotten that it was his good friend Jeff Kennett who allowed developers to go into Docklands and build whatever they wanted without the City of Melbourne’s involvement.
 It was also his good friend the member for Bulleen who approved the Joseph Road development in my electorate of Footscray.
 That was approved without any developer contributions.
 Minister Wynne had to take the developers to court to retrospectively get them to pay contributions so the council could build roads.